d-dziublenko/crop-yield-dashboard/docs/installation.md

 Remember, installation issues are often system-specific, and what works on one computer might need adjustment on another.
 Don't hesitate to seek help if you're stuck - the community is generally very helpful and welcoming to newcomers.

 ## Next Steps

-Congratulations on completing the installation!
-You're now ready to start using the Crop Yield Prediction Dashboard.
-Head over to the [Usage Guide](usage.md) to learn how to:

 - Load your agricultural data
 - Train prediction models